A healthy living blog from Marshfield Clinic Health System

 When do fine and gross motor skills begin and end?

 Fine and gross motor skills can become apparent in babies as early as two months of age.
 These milestones can include smiling when people talk to the baby or starting to make noises.
 Next, your child will start to roll over and grab things.
+Motor skills are nearly done developing when your child is in the early to middle adolescent stage.

-“Teens are still a little clumsy and sometimes things like stuttering can happen into adulthood, but we eventually find ways to cope with all of these common developmental issues,” Dr. Arnold said.
+“Teens are still a little clumsy and sometimes things like stuttering can happen into adulthood, but we eventually find ways to cope with all of these common developmental issues,” Dr. Pulvermacher said.
 “Coordination is an important skill that develops throughout life.”

 Common barriers to proper development